melvincwng/AWS-Cloud-Practitioner-Essentials-Training/README.md

 3. Do some labs (see link 3 and link 5)
 4. Do some udemy courses on AWS Cloud Practitioner through NLB udemy account or Work udemy account
 5. Do some mock-exam questions (e.g. AWS Certified Cloud Practitioner Brain Dumps etc)
+6. Refer to 'Additional Resources' to prepare for the exam as well